CDKN Ghana implements Climate Activists Programme to empower young people to take climate action

 Participants pledging commitment to become climate champions in their communities

-Participants pledging commitment to become climate champions in their communities, Courtesy of CDKN Ghana
+Participants pledging commitment to become climate champions in their communities, courtesy of CDKN Ghana

 The initiative included five weeks of online training and a week-long in-person workshop that focused on design thinking, project management, personal branding and knowledge brokering.
 The comprehensive approach used in designing the programme ensured that participants were empowered with evidence-based knowledge about climate-related risks within their communities, and practical skills and tools that they can use to develop innovative solutions for action.
 This approach is at the core of CDKN Ghana’s country strategy, which aims to enhance the capacity of marginalised groups, especially young people and women, to lead the implementation of Ghana’s climate change policies and strategies including the National Adaptation Plan (NAP).